Harish0596/ticket-bot/data/nlu/agent.happy.md

 - you're very happy
 - you're really happy
 - you're so happy
-- how happy you are
+- how happy you are?
 - you're extremely happy
 - you're full of happiness
-- are you happy now
+- are you happy now?
-- are you happy today
+- are you happy today?
-- are you happy with me
+- are you happy with me?
 - i think you are happy
 - you seem to be happy
-- why do i feel you are happy
 - i feel i made you happy